iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted151008/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 3 reviews"/>
 </p>

+> Optional Use..
+Would be great if this was Mandatory for everyone to download.
+Also, would everyone be honest about their Covid test results??.
+This app is a great blue print starter.
+But cant be relied upon.<br> :date: __2021-03-30 23:41:00__

 > Conceptually the app is great.
 Practically it is of little utility.
 Make your own judgment.
 Consider how it operates and whether people not using the app or failing to report their health condition is an Achilles Heel.
 With that said, when I leave my house I turn on Bluetooth to active this app.<br> :date: __2021-03-06 18:32:30__

 > I have to "assume" it works - haven't received an alert, and I have no idea if I've actually been near anyone with the disease.
 I've had a couple of negative tests and the first vaccine dose so I'm cautiously optimistic.<br> :date: __2021-02-26 14:22:12__